Ann Jones (politician): Family

-Career
+Early career

 Ann worked as an Emergency Call Officer and a number of management positions in the control room of Flintshire Fire Brigade and Clwyd Fire Brigade between 1970 and 1979 and as a Fire Control Officer with Merseyside Fire Brigade from 1991 to 1999.

 Ann served as a national officer in the Fire Brigades Union for a number of years and has sat on the executive boards of the Welsh Labour Party and the Wales TUC.
 She is a member of UNISON and remains a 'out of trade' member of the FBU.

 Political career

+Local Politics

 Ann Jones was a member of Rhyl Town Council from 1991 to 1999, and Mayor of Rhyl in 1996–7.
 She was a councillor on Denbighshire County Council from 1995 to 1999 and agent for Chris Ruane MP at the 1997 General Election.
 She is a member of the Christian Socialist Movement.

+Senedd

-She was elected to the Senedd for the Vale of Clwyd in 1999, holding the seat at every Assembly Election since then, although the seat is very marginal.
+She was elected to the Senedd for the Vale of Clwyd in 1999, holding the seat at every Assembly Election until her retirement in 2021.
+She sat as a Labour member until the 2011 election after which she sat as a Labour Co-operative member.

-Ann has chaired several Assembly Committees including the Children, Young People and Education Committee, the All Party Group on Deaf Issues and was chair of the National Assembly Labour Group from 2011 to 2016.
+Ann chaired several Assembly Committees including the Children, Young People and Education Committee, the All Party Group on Deaf Issues and was chair of the National Assembly Labour Group from 2011 to 2016.
 From 2011–2013, Jones chaired the Communities, Equalities and Local Government Committee.

 Her political interests include education, tourism, community safety, regeneration, social policy and the Emergency Services.
-She is a fan of the Rhyl Town Football Club and she remains a Lillywhites season ticket holder.
+She is a fan of Rhyl Football Club.

 In 2016 she was elected Deputy Presiding Officer of the National Assembly, defeating Labour Newport East AM, John Griffiths 30-29.

 Jones was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for parliamentary and public service in Wales.

+Post Senedd career

+Jones was elected to represent North Wales constituency Labour parties on the Welsh Executive Committee in 2022 and re-elected in 2024.

+She was then elected to the National Executive Committee of the Labour Party in September 2024 as Welsh representative, succeeding Carwyn Jones.